system-zero/system-zero/data/docs/la.md

   var c
   # both are valid.
 A new line denotes the end of a statement, based on the
   # context, thus they can spawn into multiply lines.
 A semicolon explicitly
   # ends a statement.
-Multiline statements in one line without a semicolon
+Multiply statements in one line without a semicolon
   # at the end, may work most of the time, but there are a couple of obvious
-  # ambiquities, thus are not guarranteed.
+  # ambiquities, so can not be guarranteed.
 However this is valid:

   var a = 10 var b = "a" println (b) if (a) { b = "b" }

-  # are four statements, that parsed correctly, but if in doubt you may use
+  # are four statements, that are being parsed correctly currently.
+If in doubt
-  # a semicolon as a separator.
+  # you may use a semicolon as a separator.

   # If a variable is not initialized with some value at the declaration time,
-  # it is initialized with the `null` value, thus `v' and `c' right now they
+  # it is initialized with the `null` value, so `v' and `c' right now they
   # have the value of `null`

   v = 1

-  # thus a variable can be reassigned with a new value, unless it is declared
+  # Any variable can be reassigned with a new value, unless it is declared as
-  # as `const`.
+  # `const`.
 Symbols are associated with a value but do not have types, just
   # the type of the associated value.

   const vv = 1

-  # this should not change value from now on.
+  # In any attempt to change value, the interpreter should raise an error.

-  # As you may not know the value of a constant, it may leave it uninitialized,
+  # As you may not know the value of a constant untill the runtime, it may left
-  # untill the first time that will be initialized with value other than `null`.
+  # uninitialized, untill the first time that will be initialized with a value
+  # other than `null`.

   # You can assign multiply variables, with a single `var`.
   var xxx,